Name: Dave Dalton

-The Supporters Trust has not been treated seriously (or fairly) by either past or current owners and as a result we have a lot of work to do in order to become stronger and more unified so we can aim to properly represent the Swans supporters again.
+In my opinion the Supporters Trust has not been treated fairly over recent years, particularly by the past majority shareholders and as a result always seem to have an uphill battle in order to become stronger and more unified so we can properly represent Swansea City supporters again.

 Trust Board Responsibilities: Towards the end of my first term as a co-opted Trust Board member I became far more involved in ways to improve the huge range of communication responsibilities within the Trust.
 I felt this was an area that had been neglected in recent times causing fans like myself to feel distant and apathetic.
 This needs to change as without the backing of supporters the Trust simply cannot function as intended.